Solving the Mobile OverHeating Mystery

 Now gaming on Android phone is essential for a lot of users, but games push the processor and GPU to the limit.
 The increased processor/GPU load while Gaming generates a lot of heat.

 If there is less space for the heat to escape, due to design or provisioning of vents, the mobile gets hot.
 Taking a break after 20-25 minutes will make sure your mobile gets less heated.

 9).
 Design and Processor optimization – This is the real issue with lots of smartphones and if all the above tips fail then you can try this.
 If your mobile is continuously heating even after doing all optimizations mentioned above.

-Rooting and using a custom ROM and then under – clocking the processor is something you can try.
+Rooting and using a custom ROM and then underclocking the processor is something you can try.
 But before doing this if your phone is new and you can return it to the seller, try to return it and ask for refund or replacement.

-If it is out of warranty or nothing else is working, then you can root your smartphone and install a custom ROM and see if the heating was OS related issue.
+If it is out of warranty or nothing else is working, then you can root your mobile.
+Moreover, install a custom ROM and see if the heating was OS related issue.

-These are some of the tips that come at top of my mind to sort the heating issues with Android smartphone, if you have any other tip for the readers, please share in comments and I may add it to the article.
+These are some of the tips that come at top of my mind to sort the heating issues with Android phones.
+Some of these are general and you can even use on iPhone.